pikapikapikachu6/Contribution_Record/individual2/report.md

 ## The extent of the work
 ### week 5
-As the Tracking & Manager, during the tutorial, I contributed in recording the week5 tasks requirements and shared them with my group on Slack.
+As the Tracking & Manager, during the tutorial, I contributed to recording the week5 tasks requirements and shared them with my group on Slack.
 [*week5_requirements*]
 ![week5_requirements](./week5/requirements.png)

-As the manager, before the meeting, I contributed in making some preparations including declaring the group meeting content and creating the file on the google drive to let our group work together.
+As the manager, before the meeting, I contributed to making some preparations including declaring the group meeting content and creating the file on the google drive to let our group work together.
 [*meeting_preparations*]
 ![meeting_preparations](./week5/meeting_prepare.png)

-As the manager, I contributed in writing the week5' wiki and recording three meeting minutes including one meeting with the client and two meetings with our group.
+As the manager, I contributed to writing the week5' wiki and recording three meeting minutes including one meeting with the client and two meetings with our group.
 During the meeting with the client, we showed our progress and got feedback from the client that all is well done but we need to show more features in the next meeting.
 During our first group meeting, we assigned each member tasks about group report and presentation and then wrote the group report together.
 During the second group meeting, we finished our presentation slides and recorded the presentation.
 [*wiki*]
 ![wiki](./week5/wiki.png)